 Consider: Interest rates are now among the lowest in close to 50 years.
 An easy way to understand savings to you on interest rates is, for every change in the rate of at least a half a percent is 50 dollars on every 100,000 dollar loan.
 So, let’s say you wanted to borrow $200,000 and the current rate is 5.00%, your monthly payment is going to be +/- (based on bank fees closing cost) will be $1,000.
 But if the rate were to fall to 4.00%, you would knock $200 dollars off!
 As of this newsletter, 10.26.2010 the current rate is 4.23% on a thirty-year fix and a shocking 3.18% on a 5/1 arm.
 Some folks are afraid of arms, but when you build one of our homes, the equity can often be 50,70 or even as much as 100k, so if you feel in the future you need to lock a rate in normally your equity can take care of the closing cost.
 The difference in the arm over the fix is just so darn enticing!

 My mobile/manufactured is falling apart

-If you already own a mobile or manufactured home, and it’s getting older, why replace it with another mobile or manufactured home, when you could build a stick built home on your property?
-You already have several advantages, one large on being that most of your site development has already been done, and so you will save quite a bit of costs there.
-Another advantage is that you likely already have some, perhaps even all, of you mortgage paid down, and since a stick built home always sells for more than a mobile or manufactured home, your move-in equity on your new stick built home will be substantial.
+If you already own a mobile or manufactured home, and it’s getting older, why replace it with another mobile or manufactured home, when you could build a stick-built home on your property?
+You already have several advantages, one large one being that most of your site development has already been done, and so you will save quite a bit of cost there.
+Another advantage is that you likely already have some, perhaps even all, of your mortgage paid down, and since a stick-built home always sells for more than a mobile or manufactured home, your move-in equity on your new stick-built home will be substantial.

-Click here to read about advantages to a stick framed home over a mobile or manufactured home.
+Click here to read about the advantages of a stick-framed home over a mobile or manufactured home.

 My house burned down